 \section{Acknowledgements}

-We would like to thank Subir Sarkar, Nathan Von Hausegger, Tobias Nadolny, Giulia Cusin, Francesca Lepori, Pierre Fleury and J\'er\'emie Francfort, for useful discussions, Mike Wang for useful interactions and Mohamed Rameez for sharing their data.
+We would like to thank Subir Sarkar, Sebastian Von Hausegger, Tobias Nadolny, Giulia Cusin, Francesca Lepori, Chris Clarkson, Pierre Fleury, J\'er\'emie Francfort and Caroline Guandalin for useful discussions, Mike Wang for useful interactions and Mohamed Rameez for sharing their data.
 We also thank Ruth Durrer for useful comments on a first version of this work.
 C.D.\,was supported by a Swiss National Science Foundation (SNSF) Professorship grant (No.~170547).
-CB acknowledges funding from the Swiss Natioanal Science Foundation and from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 863929; project title "Testing the law of gravity with novel large-scale structure observables").
+CB acknowledges funding from the Swiss National Science Foundation and from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 863929; project title "Testing the law of gravity with novel large-scale structure observables").